1978 Copa Perú

 The 1978 Copa Perú season (Copa Perú 1978), the promotion tournament of Peruvian football.

-In this tournament after many qualification rounds, each one of the 24 departments in which Peru is politically divided, qualify a team.
-Those teams plus de team relegated from First Division on the last year, enter in two more rounds and finally 6 of them qualify for the Final round, staged in Lima (the capital).
+In this tournament, after many qualification rounds, each one of the 24 departments in which Peru is politically divided qualified a team.
+Those teams, plus the team relegated from First Division on the last year, enter in two more rounds and finally 6 of them qualify for the Final round, staged in Lima (the capital).

 The champion was promoted to 1979 Torneo Descentralizado.

 Finalists Teams

 The following list shows the teams that qualified for the Final Stage.